-- Weight measurement is carried out because it is important to understand the mass balance and also due to the difficulty of estimating the actual abundance of microplastics from the quantity of the particles only, because even if the same amount of microplastics exists at the ocean surface by weight, the quantity of particles may differ depending on fragmentation processes.
-Recommendations and guidelines on weight measurement have been issued by the EC and NOAA (EC, 2013., Masura et al., 2015.). - All laboratories participating in ILC2017 provided weight measurements of the standard samples irrespective of whether or not they normally carried out weight measurements. - In measuring the weight of the standard samples, for particles 1 mm or larger and less than 5 mm, there were no significant differences between the results reported from each laboratory and the design value.
-On the other hand, for smaller particles of less than 1 mm, results from the laboratories that had conducted digestion of organic matter before measuring the weight were closer to the design value than those from other laboratories. - In response to a questionnaire distributed after the survey in ILC2017, many of the laboratories reporting relatively low accuracy in weight values suggested that in all probability insufficient drying affected the weight measurement. - From the viewpoint of harmonization, it is important to wash each sample with distilled water and dry it thoroughly before measuring its weight.
-Attention should be paid to humidity and the laboratory atmosphere. - · Also, to obtain more accurate results, digesting organic matter in the pretreatment process is recommended (see §3.2).
+• Weight measurement is carried out because it is important to understand the mass balance.
+It is also difficult to estimate the actual abundance of microplastics from the number of the particles only.
+This is because even if the same amount of microplastics exists at the ocean surface by weight, the number of particles may differ depending on fragmentation processes.
+Recommendations and guidelines on weight measurement have been issued by the EC and NOAA (EC, 2013, Masura et al., 2015.).

+- All laboratories participating in the ILC provided weight measurements of the standard samples irrespective of whether or not they normally carried out weight measurements. - In measuring the weight of the standard samples, for particles 1 mm or larger and less than 5 mm, there were no significant differences between the results reported from each laboratory and the design value.
+On the other hand, for smaller particles less than 1 mm, results from the laboratories that had conducted digestion of organic matter before measuring the weight were closer to the design value than those from other laboratories. - In response to a questionnaire distributed after the survey in the ILC, many of the laboratories reporting relatively low accuracy in weight values suggested that in all probability insufficient drying affected the weight measurement.

-• Reporting weight for both particles smaller than 1 mm and particles larger than 1 mm separately is recommended.
+- It is important to wash each sample with distilled water and dry it thoroughly before measuring its weight.
+Attention should be paid to humidity and the laboratory atmosphere. - Also, to obtain more accurate results, digesting organic matter in the pretreatment process is recommended (see Section 3.2). - · Reporting weight for both particles smaller than 1 mm and particles larger than 1 mm separately is recommended.